 While you don’t need to be an expert to invest in property, it’s important to arm yourself with some basic knowledge of the market to keep on track of how your investment is performing.
 It will also give you more confidence when dealing with other professionals to ensure you’re not being taken for a ride.
 There are many resources out there you could use to improve your investing knowledge from books, blogs, magazines and online resources to information nights and investing courses.

-To help you manage your investment team and ensure the right people have access to your schedules, sign up for a complimentary MyBMT account today.
+To help you manage your investment team and ensure the right people have access to your schedules, register for MyBMT today.